Please add keywords into the search field and adjust the filters to see relevant results.

-Anna serves as the Director of Governance at C40.
+Anna serves as the Managing Director of Governance & Executive Engagement.
 Anna supports the Executive Director and oversees relationships with key C40 strategic funders.
 In particular, she provides support to the Executive Director in managing the Board of Directors, supporting the C40’s Chair’s Office functions and managing the Governance and Fundraising teams.
 Before joining C40 in 2015, Anna spent seven years living and working in East Asia, including Hong Kong, Beijing, and Chengdu.
 Prior, Anna worked in the Mayor of London’s Office for the climate change and sustainable transport adviser, and was part of the team who developed London’s first Climate Change Action Plan.
 Anna holds a BA in Philosophy and Political Science from the University of Birmingham, UK and is learning to speak Mandarin Chinese.

 Boping is the Regional Director for East Asia (China) of C40.
 She is responsible for leading C40’s work in China to support Chinese member cities to further advance their climate ambition and lead the transition towards an urban ecological civilization.